George Carleton (actor): Life and career

-Born on October 28, 1885, in New York City, he began acting on the stage, eventually reaching Broadway in the comedy Every Thursday, in which he had one of the leading parts of Thomas Clark.
+Born on October 28, 1885, in New York City, he began acting on the stage.
+In 1924 he gave up acting and became manager of the Rivera Theater in Brooklyn.
+He resumed acting in a 1928 production.

+He eventually reached Broadway in the comedy Every Thursday, in which he had one of the leading parts of Thomas Clark.
 The play ran for several months at the Royale Theatre (now called the Bernard B. Jacobs Theatre), in New York City in 1934.
 Carleton appeared in several Broadway plays during the 1930s, including successful productions of Kill That Story, which ran for several months at the Booth Theatre in 1934, and as the coroner in the original staging of George Gershwin's Porgy and Bess, which ran from late 1935 to early 1936, starring Anne Wiggins Brown and Todd Duncan.

 Carleton made his film debut in the small un-credited role of the judge in 1939's Back Door to Heaven.
 Over the next 10 years he appeared in over 100 films.
 Most of his roles were un-credited, but he would occasionally be given a larger, featured part, as in the role of Jones in Raiders of the Desert (1941), or as Judge Robert Walters in the 1942 drama Just Off Broadway, or as General Finney in the 1948 comedy-drama A Foreign Affair.
 Some notable films in which he appeared include: Michael Curtiz' classic Casablanca, starring Humphrey Bogart and Ingrid Bergman; 1944's romantic comedy, Casanova Brown, starring Gary Cooper and Teresa Wright; in Elia Kazan's film directorial debut, A Tree Grows in Brooklyn (1945), starring James Dunn (who won the Academy Award for Best Supporting Actor), Dorothy McGuire, and Joan Blondell; the 1946 film noir The Blue Dahlia, starring Alan Ladd and Veronica Lake; the 1946 Abbott and Costello comedy The Time of Their Lives; the classic drama Two Years Before the Mast, starring Alan Ladd, Brian Donlevy, William Bendix, and Barry Fitzgerald; the 1948 biopic about Richard Rodgers and Lorenz Hart, Words and Music, starring Tom Drake and Mickey Rooney; and the 1949 comedy Once More, My Darling, starring Robert Montgomery and Ann Blyth.
 Carleton's final screen performance was in 1949's Malaya, starring Spencer Tracy, James Stewart and Valentina Cortesa.